Brand Bond’s relentless revitalisation: NO TIME to DIE

 We’ll check back in 12 month’s time to see how the latest brand revitalisation fares at the box office.
 But my money is on it being the second Bond film to break the billion dollar barrier.
 Early signs are promising.
 Vue cinema customers booked as many seats In the first 24 hours as for the first four and a half weeks of Spectre.There may be some post-lockdown effect here, with pent up demand boosting early sales, but it’s still an impressive start.

-To further explore brand revitalisation, see the other posts below:
+To further explore brand revitalisation on the blog, see the other posts below: